 User onboarding is a system that helps your customers start receiving value from your product.
-This includes any activities, materials, and processes that you can employ as a SaaS founder.
+This includes any activities, materials, and processes that you can employ in your SaaS business.

 Here's how Alli Blum, a user onboarding strategist, defines successful user onboarding in her interview for our podcast:

 “Onboarding is good progress in the context of what your customer is doing when they arrive, and what they can do with your product.
 If you're selling a product that helps people do one thing — and do it over and over and over again — the first time they come in, help them do that one thing.”

 Our team at Userlist has been helping SaaS companaies improve their user onboarding since 2017.
 We have learned a lot over these years, and compiled a shortlist of things each founder should know about user onboarding (related to the mindset, not to the actual tools).